PROJECT GREEN LIGHT

 Support Needed for Two Projects!

-Lennar Homes – Pacific Village – Rancho Penasquitos
+Lennar – Pacific Village – Rancho Penesquitos

 Pacific Village residents will enjoy two community centers with a range of amenities such as swimming pools and play areas, as well as dog parks and community gathering places.
 Nearby residents will benefit from enhanced landscaping, the preservation of mature shade trees along Carmel Mountain Road, and new walking and biking paths.
 In addition, as part of Pacific Village, a new traffic signal will be added to Carmel Mountain Road.

 All of the proposed homes will comply with the latest building codes with enhanced energy saving features.
 Homes will have solar paneled roofs and will be capable of accommodating electric vehicles and charging stations.
+Lennar will have a comprehensive current tenant relocation program.

 Note: Project Green Light is a member volunteer effort.
 BIA works exclusively on broad policy issues affecting the building industry and does not advocate for specific projects.